jrecheverria/jrecheverria.github.io/content/about.md

 **Dog Dad**: My fiancee and I got our dog Pongo in the summer of 2022, it was the best decision we've ever made.

-**Software Engineer**: Backend engineering crafting solutions at Citi.
-Formerly worked as a backend engineer at JP Morgan & Chase.
+**Software Engineer**: Current working as a backend software engineer at Citi.
 I spend my free time programming for fun and performing deep dives on popular technologies.

 **Runner**: Fell in love with running in 2023.
 Currently trying to conquer 10k distances, with my sights on the Miami Marathon!